wunderio/silta/docs/anatomy_of_a_silta_project.md

 This is the main build and deployment job (we run them together to keep things simple and fast).
 The `&build-deploy` is a yaml reference so we can reuse this content later on.

-`drupal-build-deploy` job is used for drupal chart deployments, there are more predefined jobs (i.e. `silta/frontend-build-deploy`, `silta/simple-build-deploy`)for other deployment tasks.
+`drupal-build-deploy` job is used for drupal chart deployments.
+There are more predefined jobs (i.e. `silta/frontend-build-deploy`, `silta/simple-build-deploy`) for other deployment jobs available in [silta orb](https://circleci.com/orbs/registry/orb/silta/silta
+).

 The `codebase-build` parameter lets you specify how your project is built: by default we use two custom steps to get php dependencies with composer and frontend dependencies with npm.